ckswilliams/modOpenREM/docs/charts.rst

 2. Pie chart showing the frequency of each item in a category
 =============================================================

-For example, the number of aquisitions made for every acquisition protocol present in the tablulated data.
+For example, the number of acquisitions made for every acquisition protocol present in the tabulated data.

 Clicking on any of the pie chart segments will filter the displayed studies, showing only the studies that correspond to what is contained in that segment.